thundernet8/GitRandEmoji/README.md

 gce your-commit-message -c people
 ```

-these are equivalent to command below:
+these are equivalent to commands below:
 ```
 git add -A
 git commit -m "[Emoji] your-commit-message